Why the UFO Community Must Step Up Its Game

 Few would argue that the realistic capacity of computer generated imagery (just as we see already in “imaginary computer games”) has progressed to a point where, at times, it can be very difficult to tell “real” from “fake.”
 This has certainly been influential in terms of the study of UFOs, since rather than dangling hub caps from fishing line out in a Swedish field someplace, hucksters nowadays are more apt to render their illusions utilizing CGI technologies.

 With the levels of realism already what they are today, it can be difficult, to say the least, when one hopes to utilize any kind of photographic or video evidence in an effort to bolster the view that UFOs exist.
 This isn’t to say, as I’ve already touched on, that UFOs couldn’t have been hoaxed three four decades ago using film, but simply that efforts toward creating realistic-looking fakes have become far more accessible, and less easy to determine from “the real thing.”
+The video below is just blatant B/S!

 Which begins to lead to more troubling questions, such as what, precisely, IS “the real thing,” anyway?
 Is there such a thing anymore?
 While most would say that, without any question, of course there are real UFOs that people witness from time to time, the serious UFO researcher also knows that the mere testimony of any individual claiming to see an unidentified aircraft is nearly worthless.
 Stories about UFO sightings are to be found just about anywhere these days, but they cannot, by themselves, do much in terms of furthering our effort to “prove” whether UFOs do exist.